-Anaïs Maurer, ‘Océanitude: repenser le tribalisme occidental au prisme des nationalismes océaniens’, Francosphères, 8:109–125, is one of two articles this year concern Oceanian francophone works.
+Anaïs Maurer, ‘Océanitude: repenser le tribalisme occidental au prisme des nationalismes océaniens’, Francosphères, 8:109–125, is one of two articles this year concerning Oceanian francophone works.
 It discusses the notion of Oceanitude, which originates from francophone Oceania, as one that combines nationalism with openness to the world, in opposition to both Western ethnonationalism and globalization.
 She develops this notion through a reading of Ni-Vanuatu novelist Paul Tavo’s Quand le cannibal ricane (2015), which first coined the term, and Tavae Raioaoa and Lionel Duroy’s Si loin du monde (2003), as well as philosophy and politics.
 According to Maurer, Oceanitude offers an understanding of collective identity based not on origins or (as in Negritude) on aesthetics, but on a valorization of mobility, and shared ecological consciousness and responsibility.
 Julia L. Frengs, ‘Présences polyvalentes: Protean Polynesian Voices in the Works of Rai Chaze and Titaua Peu’, French Review, 93.1:141–153, meanwhile, discusses Chaze’s Avant la saison des pluies (2011) and Peu’s Pina (2016), which, she argues, reimagine Oceania as at once one and multiple.
 She focuses on the ways they combine an experimental approach to narrative construction and multiple narrators with indigenous epistemologies, in works that, through form and content, reflect their contemporary socio-political context and that critique colonial and neocolonial exploitation.

 Voyages extrêmes, ed.
-Gilles Louÿs, Lettres modernes Minard, 290 pp., the second volume in a series on Voyages contemporains, focuses on writings about extreme forms of travel.
+Gilles Louÿs, Lettres modernes Minard, 290 pp., focuses on writings about extreme forms of travel.
 Louÿs’s introduction (9–27) discusses and historicizes contemporary culture’s fascination with such extreme exploits, and offers psychological, psychoanalytic, anthropological, and sociological perspectives on the attraction of undertaking extreme journeys and communicating such experiences to others through writing.
 Chapters relevant to this section include: Jean-Xavier Ridon (65–78), who examines Sylvain Tesson’s Dans les forêts de Sibérie (2011) alongside his film Six mois de cabane au Baïkal (2011) to discuss how the extreme reflects a nostalgia for a time before globalization, when there were still parts of the world to discover, and how Tesson’s model of conquest reproduces the neocolonial ideology he claims to challenge; Gilles Louÿs (79–109), who discusses the role of the rainforest as triggering pseudo-shamanic visions in works by Raymond Maufrais, Olivier Germain-Thomas, and Raymond Figueras; Emmanuelle Sauvage (225–254), on the extreme and the extraordinary in Raymonde Carasco’s notebooks about her travels in Mexico, published posthumously in 2014; Sarga Moussa (255–272), who reads the second part of Michaël Ferrier’s Fukushima: récit d’un désastre (2012) as a récit de voyage, to explore literature’s role in bearing witness to human catastrophe.